 A long time Melburnian friend has suggested some more pools

-- Waves in Highett / Cheltenham – suburban pool which includes an indoor wave pool: https://kingstonactive.com.au/aquatics/pool-spas-and-saunas
+- Waves Leisure Centre in Highett, a suburban pool with an indoor wave pool: https://kingstonactive.com.au/aquatics/pool-spas-and-saunas